 The onset and severity of mass coral bleaching can vary by species, geographic location and type of reef zone, which makes it very difficult to predict where or when it will occur.
 Similar to the Florida Keys BleachWatch Program, SEAFAN BleachWatch seeks to create an observer network of trained recreational, commercial and scientific divers to help identify when and where bleaching is taking place by monitoring and reporting on the condition of the reefs in southeast Florida.

-Divers will be alerted when conditions favorable for bleaching are present, so that field data can be gathered before as well as during and after a bleaching event.
-After each visit to the reef, the divers complete a data sheet, either printed or online, and send it to the BleachWatch coordinator.
-Divers are asked to report whether they see bleaching or not and are also encouraged to send pictures of their observations.
-To help ensure consistency in reported data, the divers attend a formal training session and are provided with bleaching and coral ID keys to use as a reference below and above the water.
-While most involvement in the program will occur during the summer months when the risk of bleaching is greatest, reports may occasionally be solicited at other times of the year, such as during unusually low temperatures.
+Divers will be alerted when conditions favorable for bleaching are present, so that field data can be gathered before, during and after a bleaching event.
+After each visit to the reef, divers complete a data sheet, either printed or online, and send it to the BleachWatch coordinator.
+Divers are asked to report whether or not they see bleaching and also are encouraged to send pictures of their observations.
+To help ensure consistency in reported data, divers attend a formal training session and are provided with bleaching and coral ID keys to use as reference below and above the water.
+While most involvement in the program will occur during the summer months when the risk of bleaching is greatest, reports occasionally may be solicited at other times of the year, such as during unusually low temperatures.

 Current Conditions Reports

 Current Conditions Reports will be generated throughout the summer to provide a summary of all available data being collected, including relevant weather information and NOAA Coral Reef Watch analysis, as well as with BleachWatch Observer Network reports.
 These reports will provide an overview of conditions throughout southeast Florida.
 These will be available online and produced monthly, weekly or biweekly, depending on the severity of the climate conditions and extent of coral bleaching observations.